 I’ve now completed my book Seen and Unseen: a century of stories from Asia and the Pacific comprising 29 stories about Australia’s relationship with the region.

-Recently I began work on the second book of short stories with the working title of Between Continents.
-Significant excerpts from this book will be published online and also as podcasts, as it evolves.
+Recently I began work on the second book of short stories with the working title of Tales without borders.
+As this work evolves excerpts from this book will be published online and also as podcasts.

 After the serious smoke haze confronting Singapore in 2015, I became a member PMHaze.
 This has involved visiting Riau province at the invitation of Asian Pulp and Paper and a separate visit the community of Sungai Tohor on Pulau Tebing Tinggi as well as assisting with research and contributing to their newsletter.